gehtsnoch/tarot-shell/README.md

-#  The "tarot-shell.sh" - read tarotcards on the commandline
+#  The "tarot-shell.sh" - reads tarotcards on the commandline
 a bash script for drawing tarotcards on a linux machine.
 9 popular spreads are possible.
 It works on the Debian Branch, not sure about others.